2010s in music: Musical trends

 Throughout the 2010s, different movements in music and the music industry were formed because of the rise of social media such as YouTube, TikTok, and SoundCloud.
 Some new genres of music were introduced, such as vaporwave, whilst other previously "underground" genres such as lofi hip-hop and bedroom pop received increased mainstream exposure.
 Vaporwave music is one of the first genres of music that has an aesthetic heavily influenced by elements from the 1980s and 1990s.
 Bedroom pop grew in popularity in the mid to late 2010s on platforms such as YouTube with amateur artists rising to fame making pop music from their bedroom using inexpensive music creation equipment and software such as GarageBand.
 Elements of some of these genres began influencing more mainstream pop music by the late 2010s, continuing into the 2020s.

 In the 2010s, British girl group Little Mix was cited for helping the girl band renaissance in the UK during the late 2000s and into the early 2010s.
 They are also recognized as one of the most successful girl groups from that decade.

 Since 2011, boy bands and girl groups have returned to mainstream popularity for the first time after the early 2000s, with the most popular examples being British-Irish boy band One Direction and American boy band Big Time Rush.
 A new generation of successful girl groups was ushered in by acts such as Little Mix and Fifth Harmony.
 In addition to this, K-Pop groups, benefiting from high visibility on social media and video sharing sites like YouTube, began to capitalize on their viral power and monetize overseas markets by conducting sold-out tours in Western markets during the mid-2010s.
 Korean acts such as BigBang, Exo, and BTS sold out US tours with little to no promotion or support from mainstream media sources like TV or radio airplay.

-Pitbull and Enrique Iglesias recorded the album track "Dirty Dancer", which was released as the second single on Inglesias's album Euphoria and became his seventh Hot Dance Club Play chart topper, tying him with Prince and Michael Jackson as the male with the most No. 1 dance singles.
+Pitbull and Enrique Iglesias recorded the track "Dirty Dancer", which was released as the second single of Iglesias's album Euphoria and became his seventh Hot Dance Club Play chart topper, tying him with Prince and Michael Jackson as the male with the most No. 1 dance singles.

 In Latin America, Latin pop remained the main subgenre.
 Tropical, reggaeton, moombahton, and soca were also popular genres while pop rock continued to be successful.
 In December 2016, Billboard magazine named Enrique Iglesias the 14th most successful and top male dance club artist of all time.
 "Despacito" by Luis Fonsi and Daddy Yankee became the highest-certified song of all-time in the United States after receiving a 13× platinum certification by the Recording Industry Association of America for units of over 13 million sales plus track-equivalent streams.